 Merchants that deal with a large volume of customers often leverage email invoicing for payment collections.
 Tech-savvy payment gateway providers connect payment solutions to back-end accounting software of the merchant to fetch the billing data.
 This connection allows merchants to automatically create and send invoices to hundreds of consumers with a single click.
 These emails also contain a payment link that redirects the consumer to a hosted payment portal for payment via ACH or credit cards.

 A few modern-day merchants pave the way for the rest by accepting payments via cryptocurrency.
 Although it is not as widely accepted as the other payment methods on this list, it has massive potential for future upgrades.
 Moreover, financial technology providers plan to quickly develop services using blockchain technology to open new future opportunities for secure, transparent payment processing.

 P2P Payments for Smaller Transactions

-P2P transactions via mobile devices also gained popularity due to ease of use.
+P2P transactions via mobile devices also gained popularity due to their ease of use.
 Applications like Venmo, Paypal, and Wise are prevalent amongst freelancers and other service providers to carry out small transactions.
 Mobile payments through these apps need to follow the rules set forth by the providers based on becoming a business merchant.
 Their regulations require merchants to carry out business-related transactions from their official merchant account, separate from their personal account transactions.